Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 and more

-Boom Fantasy promo code CBSSPORTS: Get up to $100 back for NFL Week 2 on Sunday, September 13
+Boom Fantasy promo code CBSSPORTS: Get up to $100 back for Texans-Bucs, Chargers-Raiders on Monday, Sept.
+15

 The latest Boom Fantasy promo code CBSSPORTS is good for up to $100 back in site credits if your first pick loses.
-The Week 2 NFL schedule continues on Sunday, with a Super Bowl rematch between the Chiefs and Eagles highlighting the afternoon slate.
-The day concludes with 'Sunday Night Football' between the Falcons and Vikings.
+The Week 2 NFL schedule concludes with a 'Monday Night Football' doubleheader as Texans vs. Buccaneers kicks at 7 p.m.
+ET, followed by Chargers vs. Raiders at 10 p.m.
+ET.
 Before making prop picks for any of those games or others, click here to get the latest Boom Fantasy promo code for new users:

 Here are the steps to follow in order to sign up and claim the Boom Fantasy promo.